 My sister introduced me to this really handy website: goodonyou.eco.
 It enables you to search for a company and see how they are rated for sustainability on three different scales out of 5: planet, people and animals.
 You can easily identify fast fashion brands, as they are the ones that are constantly churning out new products such as Boohoo, Pretty Little Thing, New Look, and so on.
 Sadly a lot of well known labels online and on UK high streets aren’t doing enough in regards to sustainability – many of which I have bought from in the past.
 However there’s lots of new brands to discover that are focusing on ethical practices which is exciting!
 Plus the more pressure that is put on these fast fashion companies, and the more savvy consumers become, the higher the chance they might just look to improving their practices.

 There’s so many opportunities to buy second hand nowadays.
 From vintage stores like Thrifted and Beyond Retro, to websites where you can sell your own clothes like eBay and Depop.
-There is even a luxury second hand sector, such as Vestaire Collective and Rebelle.
+There is even a second hand luxury fashion sector, with websites such as Vestaire Collective and Rebelle.

 7. Repair or reuse what you own